charliecalvert/CloudNotes/Assignments/ExpressRoutesSolarTests.md

   remotes/origin/master
 </pre>

 ## Get Started

 Get our jasmine server side configuration file from the Get Numbers project:

 <pre>
+cd spec
+mkdir support
-cp GetNumbers spec/support/jasmine.json
+cp ~/Git/prog272-calvert-2016/Week02-GetNumbers/spec/support/jasmine.json .
 </pre>

 Copy jasmine-runner to the root of our project:

 <pre>
-cp GetNumbers/jasmine-runner.js .
+cp ~/Git/prog272-calvert-2016/Week02-GetNumbers/jasmine-runner.js .
 </pre>

 Change so that we skip files that begin with **test** and get only those that begin with **spec**: